Skip to content

 1. Click Create new Project in the project overview.

-2. Choose the code host — GitHub or GitLab.
+2. Choose the code host — GitHub, GitLab or Bitbucket.

-4. Pick the repository (GitHub) or project (GitLab) that should back the collaborative project.
+4. Pick the repository (GitHub / Bitbucket) or project (GitLab) that should back the collaborative project.
+On the App path the picker lists the repositories the App is installed on; on the OAuth paths it lists your own.

 Binding a tracker to a project

-A tracker binding tells the platform which external project to list issues from when starting a sprint.
+A tracker binding tells the platform which external project to list issues from when starting an intent.
 The same collaborative project can be bound to multiple trackers — for example, GitHub Issues for the platform's own bug tracker plus Jira Cloud for the team's product backlog.

 In Project Settings → Trackers: